santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Output-or-Latency-Troubleshooting.md

 https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-documentdb-output

 **TSG**
-1. Review ASA Trace Event Jarvis logs for errors related to performance or configuration.
+1. Review ASA Jarvis logs for errors related to performance or configuration.
 2. Review ASA Job Signals graph for latency on output.
 3. Review CosmosDB ASC for Insights, Throttling and Latency.
 4. Is the ASA job utilizing partitioning?